wibbly/Indigo-IP9202/README.md

+#*This is a forked repository with no work yet completed!*

-# Indigo-IP9258
+# Indigo-IP9202

-[Indigo] (http://www.perceptiveautomation.com/indigo/index.html) plugin to control the [Aviosys IP9258] (http://www.aviosys.com/9258st.html) IP Power Distribution Unit (PDU)
+[Indigo] (http://www.perceptiveautomation.com/indigo/index.html) plugin to control the [Aviosys IP9202] (http://www.aviosys.com/) IP relay board.

 ##Requirements